Planet Half-Life: PHLWiki

 In June 2006, Planet Half-Life began its own wiki project based on MediaWiki.
 The PHLWiki contained over a hundred articles dealing with fictional Half-Life characters, creatures and locations in an in-universe, encyclopedic form as well as real life articles on mods, player terminology and strategy guides.
 Before being announced publicly, most of the existing pages, particularly articles making up the fictional encyclopedia, were written by PHL staff writers.
 The PHLWiki has since shut down.

 Site hosting

 Planet Half-Life also offered free web hosting for Half-Life themed websites.
 The web hosting was regulated through GameSpy, though the address of hosted sites were subsets of the Planet Half-Life domain.
 This was a major attraction of the site in its early days and many original Half-Life mod teams took advantage of the offer.
 However this feature has not been utilized nearly as much since the release of Half-Life 2.
 A directory of the old sites still exists, although most have been abandoned by their creators.

 History

-Planet Half-Life has been running since April 27, 1999.
-Since then, it has undergone numerous format changes, both in content and aesthetic.
+Planet Half-Life ran from April 27, 1999 to August 13, 2012.
+Since then, it had undergone numerous format changes, both in content and aesthetic.
 The following is a timeline of major changes and other events.